 WARNING: The following contains a RANT.
 I hereby tender my apologies to all the might be otherwise offended.

-Furthermore, this has been copied over from my other blog from 2008, and while updated because the show’s costuming department cleaned us their act and as each season got better, I still have issues, but it still bears repeating in a more appropriate arena.
+Furthermore, this has been copied over from my other blog from 2008, and while updated because the show’s costuming department cleaned up their act, and as each season got better, I still have issues, but it still bears repeating in a more appropriate arena.

 I ask the somewhat rhetorical question: